Fishing in Alabama

-Alabama has a rich history and diversity of freshwater and saltwater sport fishing opportunities within its extensive rivers systems, farm ponds and the inshore and offshore saltwater of the Gulf of Mexico., The Bass Angler's Sportsman Society (B.A.S.S.), the leading promoter of competitive bass fishing was founded by Ray Scott in 1967 in Montgomery, Alabama.
+The U.S. state of Alabama has a diversity of freshwater and saltwater sport fishing within its extensive rivers systems, farm ponds and the inshore and offshore saltwater of the Gulf of Mexico.
+The Bass Angler's Sportsman Society (B.A.S.S.), a promoter of competitive bass fishing, was founded by Ray Scott in 1967 in Montgomery, Alabama.
 Alabama hosts numerous local, regional and national fishing tournaments every year.

-Alabama supports 11 million angler fishing days with expenditures of three-quarters of a billion dollars, so join in the fun!
+According to the Alabama Department of Conservation and Natural Resources, the state supports 11 million angler fishing days with expenditures of three-quarters of a billion dollars.

 Alabama hosts 47 reservoirs larger than 500 acre that cover 551220 acre, 23 Alabama State Public Fishing Lakes, and 77000 mi of perennial rivers, streams and the Mobile Delta as well as over 60 mi of shoreline along the Gulf Coast that provide fresh and saltwater fishing opportunity.